top of page

 Access 3

-Bill Beck is located on the southwestern corner of the URI campus in Kingston, Rhode Island.
 The small town of Kingston is located 29 miles south of Providence and 20 minutes south of T.F.
 Green Airport.
 Driving to Kingston from Providence will take you about 40 minutes on a normal Saturday.
-The campus is located on Route 138, approximately a 10 mile drive from I-95 as it passes through southern Rhode Island.
+The campus is located on Route 138, approximately a 10-mile drive from I-95 as it passes through southern Rhode Island.
 The URI campus is served by public transportation, as RIPTA busses have several routes that serve the campus from Providence.
 In addition, the Kingstown train station is about two miles away from campus, with Amtrak making regular stops at the station.

-Bill Beck Field has seen several improvements in access in recent years.
-There is little in the way of seating available, with only a single small aluminum bleacher section located behind home plate.
-There is a nice terraced seating area along the first base side of the field, along with an open area along the third base line, where fans are encouraged to bring their own lawn chairs to sit in.
-There is more than enough room around Bill Beck Field to find your favorite spot to take in the action.
+Bill Beck Field has had several improvements in access in recent years, most of which have focused on the playing field and training facilities.
+For fans, there is little in the way of seating available, with only a single small aluminum bleacher section located behind home plate.
+There is a nice, terraced seating area on the first base side of the field.
+There is plenty of room all around Bill Beck Field for fans who wish to bring their own lawn chairs or roam around the field throughout the game.
+The next phase of the Bill Beck Field renovation project will feature a new grandstand/press box.

 There is ample parking available in the lot adjacent to Bill Beck Field.
-Restroom facilities are located in the Boss Ice Arena next door to Bill Beck Field.
+In addition to a pair of port-a-johns located near the ball field, rest room facilities are located in the Boss Ice Arena next door.
 It’s a little walk, so plan ahead.
-The Ice Arena is also where the concessions are located.
-Lines are not an issue.

 There is no charge to attend a Rhode Island baseball game at Bill Beck Field.
 Likewise, ample parking is available adjacent to the ball field at no charge.
-If you choose to bring your own snacks, you can take in some action at the sport’s highest level without spending a single red cent.
+With no concessions available for purchase, local baseball fans can watch a game at the sport’s highest level without spending a single red cent.

 Extras 1